-If you have a flight planned, this is a good place to find detailed observations and forecast information for any of your Canadian airports and all other aerodromes from this page.
+If you have a flight planned, this is a good place to find detailed observations and weather forecast information for any of your Canadian airports and all other aerodromes from this page.

+The two that I use regularly are the graphical area forecast, GFA, over on the right.
+Press on it.
 Select your region.
 Pick your time frame and you will see a colourful map showing outlines of cloud areas in brown and precipitation in green.

-It also shows regional high- and lows-pressure areas,
+It also shows regional high- and lows-pressure areas, isobars and troughs of various kinds.

 The next two shots show how the systems shall progress over the next twelve hours.